Front Polisario Khat al-Shahid: Creation and relation to the Polisario Front

 The POLISARIO refused to respond or recognize the organization, insisting that differences be solved within the established system.
 However, there have been no reports of police intervention against members.
 Its activities at this stage do not seem to go beyond publishing pamphlets against the present Polisario Front leadership, and while it may affect internal Sahrawi politics, it is of minimal or no significance to the Western Sahara conflict.

 Its relation to POLISARIO remains slightly tense.
-Khat al-Shahid considers itself as a reformist movement inside the Polisario Front, and recognizes it as the only legitimate representative of the Sahrawis, until the end of the conflict.
+Khat al-Shahid considers itself a reformist movement inside the Polisario Front, and recognizes it as the only legitimate representative of the Sahrawis, until the end of the conflict.
 Its Tindouf-based members remain active in the SADR administration and armed forces.

 Politics and ideology

-The Khat al-Shahid uses the slogan "No hero but the people, no leader but the martyr", referring to El-Ouali Mustapha Sayed, the first Secretary-General of Polisario, who was killed in action in Mauritania 1976.
+The Khat al-Shahid uses the slogan "No hero but the people, no leader but the martyr", referring to El-Ouali Mustapha Sayed, the second Secretary-General of Polisario, who was killed in action in Mauritania in 1976.
 It says it wants to restore El-Ouali legacy ("the line of the Martyr").

-The movement has no explicit ideology, apart from seeking Western Sahara's independence, the essential objective at the foundation of the Polisario Front on 20 May 1973.
+The movement has no explicit ideology, apart from seeking Western Sahara's independence, which was the essential objective at the foundation of the Polisario Front on 20 May 1973.
 A typical statement is its communiqué of 20 May 2005 (the 32nd anniversary of Polisario's first strikes against Spanish colonization), where the group demanded the "end to an occupation, and the raising of the flag of the Sahrawi Arab Democratic Republic over the totality of its national territory".
 However, marking a difference with the POLISARIO, in its statements, the group emphasizes militancy and revolutionary action.
 It accuses the present leadership of weakness (decrying its "incapacity to bring the struggle against the invader to a close"), of caving in to Moroccan and UN pressures, and of being undemocratic and corrupt.

 The Muhammad Abdelaziz leadership is accused of: